KSU-CS-Software-Engineering/tick-alert/README.md

 # Tick Alert

-A mobile application of tracking the spread of ticks.
+A mobile application for identifying and tracking the spread of ticks.

+Technologies Used:
+- iOS App
+  - Swift 4
+  - Core ML